blazer9x/ansible-and-wordpress/README.md

 * Please be very careful to change user_criteria under Linux OS.

-Scaling Wordpress using Docker-compose using HAProxy Frontend to handle the Wordpress Backends.
-Controller will be running HAProxy, with [webservers] backend configured inside hosts/webservers file.

 * Edit Instance List in hosts/contoller and hosts/webservers to match your servers.